Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: An application

 We assume a linear HTE function with tumor size as the treatment effect modifier.
-We compare the same set of estimators and variance estimators considered in the simulation study.
+We compare the same set of estimators and variance estimators considered in the simulation study and the efficient estimator applied to the real-world NCDB cohort, denoted by $\widehat{\psi}_{\rw}$.
 Table \ref{tab:real-results} reports the results.
 Figure \ref{fig:tsize} shows the estimated treatment effect as a function of the standardized tumor size.
-Due to the limited sample size of the trial sample, all components in $\widehat{\psi}_{\covjrt}$ are not significant.
-By directly combining the trial sample and the NCDB sample, $\widehat{\psi}_{\eff}$ reveals that adjuvant chemotherapy significantly in reducing cancer recurrence within 3 years after the surgery, and patients with larger tumor sizes benefit more from adjuvant chemotherapy.
-But this finding may be subject to unmeasured confounding biases of the NCDB sample.
-In the proposed elastic integrative analysis, the test statistic is $T=1.9$, and hence there is no strong evidence that the NCDB presents hidden confounding in our analysis.
+Due to the limited sample size of the trial sample, all components in $\widehat{\psi}_{\rt}$ are not significant.
+Due to the large sample size of the NCDB sample, $\widehat{\psi}_{\rw}$ and $\widehat{\psi}_{\eff}$ are close and reveal that adjuvant chemotherapy significantly reduced cancer recurrence within three years after the surgery.
+Patients with larger tumor sizes benefit more from adjuvant chemotherapy.
+However, this finding may be subject to possible biases of the NCDB sample.
+In the proposed elastic integrative analysis, the test statistic is $T=1.9$; there is no strong evidence that the NCDB presents hidden confounding in our analysis.
 As a result, the elastic integrative estimator $\widehat{\psi}_{\elas}$ remains the same as $\widehat{\psi}_{\eff}$.
-In reflection of the pre-testing procedure, the estimated standard error of r $\widehat{\psi}_{\elas}$ is larger than that of $\widehat{\psi}_{\eff}$.
-From Figure \ref{fig:tsize}, patients with tumor sizes in $[4.82+1.72\times(-0.67),4.82+1.72\times(2.18)]=[3.67,8.57]$ significantly benefit from adjuvant adjuvant chemotherapy in reducing cancer recurrence within 3 years after the surgery.
+In reflection of the pre-testing procedure, the estimated standard error of $\widehat{\psi}_{\elas}$ is larger than $\widehat{\psi}_{\eff}$'s.
+From Figure \ref{fig:tsize}, patients with tumor sizes in $[4.82+1.72\times(-0.67),4.82+1.72\times(2.18)]=[3.67,8.57]$ significantly benefit from adjuvant chemotherapy in improving overall survival within three years after the surgery.